Wscats/compile-hero/vscode-extension/README.md

 # Open In Browser

-Right click the `xxx. html` file in the directory menu, and the `open in browser` option will appear.
+Right click the `html` file in the directory menu, and the `open in browser` option will appear.
 You can preview the page in the browser.

 <img width="200" src="https://wscats.github.io/compile-hero/vscode-extension/screenshots/2.gif" />